marcduiker/marcduiker.github.io/_posts/2020-04-08-streaming-for-serverlessdays.md

 Well, ok, not *everyone*, but a lot of meetups & conferences which were previously only offline and IRL have an online presence these days.
 It really lowers the boundary of attending these events, and I think this is great!

 ServerlessDays Amsterdam (which I'm co-organizing) is also moving online for both the meetups and the conference.
-In this post, I'm highlighting some details on how we're settting this up.
+In this post, I'm highlighting some details on how we're setting this up.

 <!--more-->